-- Multi-disciplinary clinics – such as a one-day multi-disciplinary clinic where newly-diagnosed cancer patients can see all the specialists they’ll need in one appointment, rather than in five separate appointments.
+- Multi-Disciplinary Clinics: Where newly diagnosed cancer patients can see all the specialists they’ll need in one appointment, rather than in five separate appointments

-- Family caregiver involvement – because when loved ones are involved, patient outcomes are better.
+- Family Caregiver Involvement: When loved ones are involved, patient outcomes are better

 Consumer-centric experience includes things like:

-- Ease – Structuring digital processes and content around the patient journey.
-It includes providing robust find-a-doctor data and taxonomy, online scheduling and intake forms, appointment reminders, and any functionality that helps patients easily take that next step.
+- Ease: Structure digital processes and content around the patient journey, which includes providing robust find-a-doctor data and taxonomy, clear paths to alternative care options like virtual visits and urgent care, online scheduling and intake forms, appointment reminders, and any functionality that helps patients easily take that next step.

-- Nurture – Developing a relationship with the patient beyond episodic visits.
-It includes building proactive outreach – if I’m this age, this gender, and have these underlying conditions, tell me what’s most important to maintain health and wellness.
+- Nurture: Develop a relationship with the patient beyond episodic visits, which includes building proactive outreach (“If I’m this age, this gender, and have these underlying conditions, tell me what’s most important to maintain health and wellness.”).

-- Transparency – Consumers are purchasers, but healthcare purchases are particularly convoluted.
-As patients continue to assume greater financial responsibility for their care, they increasingly expect cost transparency.
+- Transparency: Healthcare purchases are particularly convoluted; as patients continue to assume greater financial responsibility for their care, they increasingly expect cost transparency.

-- Customer service – Offering feedback channels, responding to concerns, resolving issues in the channel of their choice.
+- Customer Service: Offer feedback channels, respond to concerns, and resolve issues in the channel of their choice.

-- Value propositions – Helping consumers understand why one option is better than another, and why they should choose you over the competition.
+- Value Propositions: Help consumers understand why one option is better than another and why they should choose you over the competition.

-To be human first means to remember the people who are your patients.
-Acknowledge their emotions and consider their larger motivations and challenges.
-Because health goals are based on our larger – human – motivations.
-We don’t want to be healthy for the sake of being healthy or because the doctor said we should.
-We want to be healthy so that we can be with our family and friends, do the activities we love, and enjoy life’s moments.
+Being “human first” means remembering the people who are your patients, acknowledging their emotions, and considering their larger motivations and challenges.
+Health goals, after all, are based on larger – human – motivations.
+People don’t want to be healthy for the sake of being healthy, or because the doctor said to – they want to be healthy so that they can be with family and friends, do the things they love, and enjoy life’s moments.

-But we also must counter unique – human – challenges.
-We are creatures of habit.
-We’re deeply influenced by our social and physical surroundings.
-We have different inborn biological tendencies.
+But you also must counter unique human challenges.
+Humans are creatures of habit, influenced by our social and physical surroundings and with different inborn biological tendencies.

-- Adherence to medical protocols – To heal from a health issue or to manage a chronic condition isn’t always about knowing the facts.
-Often, it’s about overcoming challenges and creating new habits.
-It’s about finding motivation to take the difficult steps in making change.
+- Adherence to Medical Protocols: Healing from a health issue or managing a chronic condition isn’t always about knowing the facts; it’s about overcoming challenges and creating new habits.
+It’s about finding motivation to take the difficult steps in making a change.
 Focusing on the facts won’t get through to the human.
 Instead, focus on the larger motivations that are the true reasons a person might want to create change.

-- “Stickiness” – or brand loyalty – is about reaching the human.
-What do people love most about your health system?
-Often it’s the doctors, nurses, valets – the human connections.
-It’s certainly not the incessant forms, the sterile environment, the deeply confusing processes.
-So the question becomes: How can you bring more about what is good and beautiful and human in the healthcare experience and turn it into a larger brand connection?
+- “Stickiness” – or Brand Loyalty: What do people love most about your health system?
+Is it the doctors, nurses, valets – the human connections?
+It’s certainly not the incessant forms, the sterile environment, and the deeply confusing processes.
+So, the question becomes this: how can you provide more of what is good, beautiful, and human in the healthcare experience and turn it into a larger brand connection?
 How can your health system apps bring personalization and connection to the healthcare experience?

-We need to be conscious of these differences because ultimately healthcare is about humanity.
-It’s about making people – all people – feel better, recover from sickness, enjoy wellness.
-Health systems must transition from “tactical fixes” and individual care encounters to a holistic patient and consumer experience that focuses on the human.
+You need to be conscious of these differences because ultimately healthcare is about humanity, making people feel better, recover from sickness, and enjoy wellness.
+Health systems must transition from tactical fixes and individual care encounters to a holistic patient and consumer experience that focuses on the human.

 The different stages and touchpoints in a patient and consumer journey need to be better connected across all channels.
-That requires that silos break down between clinical services and across hospital departments (clinical and non-clinical).
+This requires breaking down the silos that exist between clinical services and across hospital departments (clinical and non-clinical).

 In other words: